semanticsean/ATAT/contribute.md

 # Big Needs
 Refactor gpt.py and new_agent.py for compatibility with OpenAI SDK 1.0, incorporating function calling and instructor logic.
+Update agents to integrate with Assistants.

+Integrate with LLAMA and other models.

+Pass custom LLM settings for each API call based on agent record details, e.g. add custom temp, max_tokens, etc. to each agent record; and write shortcode to control custom LLM controls through shortcode.

 Engage community feedback for a structured class-based refactor, including robust testing and database integration.